 Combine beans with corn, rice, or other grains to make a complete protein.
 Beans are rich in B vitamins and folic acid, contain minerals including iron, selenium, potassium, magnesium, and calcium, and are high in fiber.

-Plant beans after the last frost date in your area, and ideally, wait until the soil is well-warmed (70-90 degrees F).
+Plant beans after the last frost date in your area, and ideally, wait until the soil is well-warmed (70 to 90 degrees F).
 Beans should be direct seeded into the soil.

 Space seeds 1 1/2 inches apart.
 Space rows 14 to 36 inches apart depending on your equipment.
 If you are growing a small number of beans to hand-harvest, space rows closer together.
 If you are using a tractor, space 36 inches apart.

 Beans do best in moderately rich soil but they will thrive even in somewhat depleted soils, as they have the ability to fix their own nitrogen.
 Beans do not respond very well to added fertilizer.
 If your soil is acidic, add some lime before planting.

 If this is the first time you’re planting beans in this soil, make sure to coat your bean seed with inoculant, a specific species of Rhizobium that beans need for sprouting (you can get this from the seed company or farm store where you purchase your seed).
 Once in the soil, the inoculant will stay there and multiply almost indefinitely, so this is just a first-time planting task.

 Mulch during early growth to keep weeds down.
 Once plants are well-established, they are excellent at shading out weeds.